edmondsaykali/project3/README.md

 - Evaluate your coding abilities and your software engineering skills
 - Judge your technical experience
 - Understand how you design the solution
+- Have a technical coversation once the code submission is done

 Instructions
 --